 THE PATH OF ROAD ARROW

-Students from the University of Belgrade founded the society “Students’ Technical Tournaments” in November of 2010, and launched the first project within it right after.
-They formed the first Formula Student team under the name Road Arrow.
-Eleven students from the faculties of Mechanical Engineering and Organizational Sciences worked for months on the vehicle concept during the first season, 2011.
-They took part in the most prestigious competition in the UK at the legendary Silverstone track, competing in Class II (preliminary design of the vehicle without assembly).
-They came in 3rd in this competition.
+In November 2010, students of the University of Belgrade founded the Student Technical Competitions Association, and immediately launched the first project.
+They formed the first Formula Student team, called Road Arrow.
+Eleven students of the Faculty of Mechanical Engineering and the Faculty of Organizational Sciences worked on the development of the vehicle concept for months in the first season, 2011.
+They participated in the most prestigious competition in the UK, held on the legendary Silverstone track, in Class II (conceptual design of a vehicle without construction).
+They won 3rd place in this competition.

 In the 2012 season, the Road Arrow team decided to compete in Class I, against some of the world’s strongest teams, in the competitions in Italy and Great Britain.
 Directors from world renown companies such as Airbus and Mercedes-Benz have personally visited our team’s box.
 They were impressed with the fact that a small team from Serbia managed to create a competitive vehicle from a conceptual design, practically without any prior competitive experience.